Zachary C. Talbott

 Zachary Charles Talbott (Zac) is a Maryville, TN native, graduate of Maryville High School and the University of Tennessee at Knoxville, Tennessee Licensed Alcohol & Drug Abuse Counselor (LADAC), Tennessee Qualified Clinical Supervisor (QCS), a Tennessee licensed social worker (LMSW), and a nationally recognized expert in comprehensive opioid use disorder (OUD) treatment.

-Zac is the 2019 recipient of the Richard Lane & Robert Holden MAT Advocacy Award from the American Association for the Treatment of Opioid Dependence (AATOD), a prestigious national award given to one individual in the United States every 18 months for exemplary achievements in MAT advocacy and influencing related policy.
+Zac is the 2019 recipient of the Richard Lane & Robert Holden MAT Advocacy Award from the American Association for the Treatment of Opioid Dependence (AATOD), a prestigious national award given to one individual in the United States every 18 months for exemplary achievements in MAT advocacy and influencing related policy, and the 2021 recipient of the Lisa Mojer-Torres Award from Faces & Voices of Recovery,

 Leslie Talbott Tummel